Quick Stress Relief

 Parents.
 Think back to what your parents did to blow off steam.
 Did your mother feel more relaxed after a long walk?
 Did your father do yard work after a hard day?

 The power of imagination

-Sensory-rich memories can also quickly reduce stress.
 After drawing upon your sensory toolbox becomes habit, try simply imagining vivid sensations when stress strikes.
-Believe it or not, the sheer memory of your baby’s face will have the same calming or energizing effects on your brain as seeing her photo.
-So if you can recall a strong sensation, you’ll never be without access to quick stress relief tools.
+The memory of your baby’s face will have the same calming or energizing effects on your brain as seeing her photo.
+When you can recall a strong sensation, you’ll never be without a quick stress relief tool.

 Take a break from technology